sora-xor/sora-docs/src/adding-tokens-to-hashi-bridge.md

    ![](.gitbook/assets/add-asset-preimage.png)

-3. Copy the preimage hash of the preimage you have just created and submit a proposal in _Governance > Democracy_.
-Alternatively you can try to reach out to a council member for the Council to directly create a motion to add the asset to the bridge with the preimage you created.
-This will fast track the process of adding the asset to the bridge.
+3. Copy the preimage hash of your created preimage and submit a proposal in _Governance > Democracy_.
+Alternatively, you can reach out to a council member for the Council to directly create a motion to add the asset to the bridge with the preimage you created.
+This will fast-track the process of adding the asset to the bridge.

 4. Once the proposal goes through, acquire the bridge’s peers' signatures via the `ethBridge.getAccountRequests` RPC with your account as the first argument and status `ApprovalsReady`.